Zero density estimate for modular form $L$-functions in weight aspect: Introduction

-Together with earlier work of Bombieri and Hejhal \cite{bombieri_hejhal}, this established the asymptotic normality of $\log L(\frac{1}{2} + it;f)$ for $t \in [T, 2T]$, $f$ fixed with $T \to \infty$.
 The purpose of this article is to prove a parallel extension of Selberg's Dirichlet $L$-function estimate but now for the family of $L$-functions associated to modular forms of large weight $k$.
 As in Selberg's work, an important aspect of our estimate is that it is uniform in $k$ and for $T$ in the ranges $\frac{1}{\log k} < T < k^{\delta},$ for some small $\delta > 0.$ This plays a crucial role in the author's related paper \cite{hough_normal}, where it is established, unconditionally, that varying $f$ among Hecke-eigenforms of weight $k$, $\log L(\frac{1}{2};f)$ is bounded above by a quantity that is asymptotically normal as $k \to \infty$.
 One further piece of context: Kowalski and Michel \cite{kowalski_michel} have proven another extension of Selberg's theorem to the family of weight 2 modular forms of large prime level $q$, and Conrey and Soundarajan \cite{conrey_sound} (real Dirichlet $L$-functions) and Ricotta \cite{ricotta} (Rankin-Selberg $L$-functions) have given related estimates, each with applications to non-vanishing.
 Suitably modified, our estimate has similar applications, but we do not pursue them here.

-To state our density result more precisely, let $S_k$ denote the space of weight $k$ cusp forms for the full modular group $\Gamma = SL(2,\zed)$ and let $H_k$ be the basis of forms in $S_k$ that are simultaneous eigenfunctions of all the Hecke operators.
-Write the Fourier expansion of $f \in H_k$ as We normalize $f \in H_k$ so that $\lambda_f(1) = 1$\footnote{In particular, in our normalization Deligne's bound \cite{deligne} reads $|\lambda_f(n)| \leq d(n)$, the number of divisors of $n$.}.
-The $L$-function associated to $f \in H_k$ is
+To state our density result more precisely, let $S_k$ denote the space of weight $k$ holomorphic cusp forms for the modular group $\Gamma = SL(2,\zed)$ and let $H_k$ be the basis of forms in $S_k$ that are simultaneous eigenfunctions of all the Hecke operators.
+Write the Fourier expansion of $f \in H_k$ as We normalize $f \in H_k$ so that $\lambda_f(1) = 1$.\footnote{In particular, in our normalization Deligne's bound \cite{deligne} reads $|\lambda_f(n)| \leq d(n)$, the number of divisors of $n$.} The $L$-function associated to $f \in H_k$ is

 This is a degree two $L$-function with completed $L$-function satisfying the self-dual functional equation In particular, with our normalization the Riemann Hypothesis asserts that all zeros $\rho$ of $\Lambda(s;f)$ satisfy $\Re(\rho) = \frac{1}{2}$.